IFabrice/Comp_net_ass4/lab-link-layer/README.md

 # Submission

-Upload your functional `switch.py` to the assignment page on LearningSuite.
+Upload your functional `switch.py` to Gradescope.